-To further confirm the important roles of HMGA1 and PA2G4 in driving MM progression, we performed in vitro proliferation, migration and adhesion assays with and without bone marrow stromal cells (BMSCs) isolated from relapsed/refractory MM patients.
-The overall proliferation rates of MM.1S were increased when cocultured with BMSCs, however, loss of HMGA1, PA2G4 and MYC caused significant reductions in proliferation when compared to control cells in both culturing conditions (Figure 6A).
+To further confirm the important roles of HMGA1 and PA2G4 in driving MM progression, we performed in vitro proliferation, migration and adhesion assays with and without BM stromal cells (BMSCs) isolated from relapsed/refractory MM patients.
+The overall proliferation rates of MM.1S were increased when cocultured with BMSCs; however, loss of HMGA1, PA2G4, and MYC caused significant reductions in proliferation when compared with control cells in both culturing conditions (Figure 6A).
 We used MYC here as a positive control.
-Similarly, all knockout cells all showed significantly reduced migration and adhesion (Figure 6B and 6C) towards BMSCs confirming the important roles of these genes in driving MM progression and dissemination.
-Interleukin-6 (IL-6) is a pro-inflammatory cytokine crucial to the growth, proliferation and survival of myeloma cells41-43.
-Addition of 10 ng/ml IL-6 increased overall proliferation and migration, however, loss of HMGA1, PA2G4 and MYC compromised the proliferation and migration ability of MM cells significantly (Supplemental Figure 9).
+Similarly, all knockout cells all showed significantly reduced migration and adhesion (Figure 6B and 6C) toward BMSCs, confirming the important roles of these genes in driving MM progression and dissemination.
+Interleukin-6 is a proinflammatory cytokine crucial to the growth, proliferation, and survival of myeloma cells.
+41-43 Addition of 10 ng/mL interleukin-6 increased overall proliferation and migration; however, loss of HMGA1, PA2G4, and MYC compromised the proliferation and migration ability of MM cells significantly (supplemental Figure 9).